alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2022-09 to present: Cofounder and CTO at Ntrde

-With two German partners I have co-founded [Ntrde](https://ntrde.io/), a decision intelligence solution for global trading.
+With two German partners I have co-founded [Ntrde](https://ntrde.io/), a decision intelligence solution for chemical trading.
 At this new adventure I'm currently working as CTO, making the company grow from scratch in a very promising sector.